 Chapter Title Chapter # Subject #

 Clinical С 320.1

-Subject Title Person Centered Planning Adopted 8/10/01 Last Revised 12/3/18 Reviewed: 3/15/05; 4/5/10; 1/30/14; 1/9/15; 11/2/15; 12/22/16; 11/22/17; 11/1/18; 12/3/18
+Subject Title Person Centered Planning Adopted Last Revised 8/10/01 12/3/18 Reviewed: 3/15/05; 4/5/10; 1/30/14; 1/9/15; 11/2/15; 12/22/16; 11/22/17; 11/1/18; 12/3/18; 2/27/19

-- 2.1 Every individual is presumed competent to direct the planning process, achieve their goals and outcomes, and build a meaningful life in the community.
-PCP should not be constrained by any preconceived limits on the person's ability to make choices. - 2.1.1 The PCP focuses on the person's goals, while still meeting the person's basic needs for food, clothing, shelter etc. - 2.2 Every individual has strengths, can express preferences and can make choices.
+- 2.1.1 The PCP focuses on the person's goals, while still meeting the person's basic needs for food, clothing, shelter etc. - 2.2 Every individual has strengths, can express preferences and can make choices.
 The person-centered planning approach identifies the person's strengths, goals, choices, medical and support needs and desired outcomes.
 In order to be strengths based, the positive attributes of the person are documented and used as the foundation for building the person's goals and plans for community life as well as strategies or interventions used to support the person's success. - 2.2.1 There is documentation that individual chose the setting in which they live and there is documentation of what alternative living settings were considered by the person. - 2.3 The individual's choices and preferences are honored and considered, if not always implemented.
 Choices may include: the family and friends involved in their life and PCP process, housing, employment, culture, social activities, recreation, vocational training, relationships and friendships, and transportation.
-Individual choice must be used to develop goals and to meet the person's needs and preferences for supports and services and how they are provided.
+Individual choice must be used to develop goals and to meet the person's needs and preferences for supports and services and how they are provided. - 2.4.
+The person's choices, based on the Medicaid Provider Manual as a medically necessary service, are implemented unless there is a documented health and safety reason that they cannot be implemented.
+In that situation, the PCP process should include strategies to support the person to implement their choices or preferences over time. - 2.5 Every individual contributes to their community and has the ability to choose how supports and services enable them to meaningfully participate and contribute.

 Chapter Title Chapter # Subject #

 Clinical С 320.1

-Subject Title Person Centered Planning Adopted Last 8/10/01 Revised 12/3/18 Reviewed: 3/15/05; 4/5/10; 1/30/14; 1/9/15; 11/2/15; 12/22/16; 11/2/17; 11/1/18;
+Subject Title Person Centered Planning Adopted Last Revised 8/10/01 12/3/18 Reviewed: 3/15/05; 4/5/10; 1/30/14; 1/9/15; 11/2/15; 12/22/16; 11/22/17; 11/1/18; 12/3/18; 2/27/19

-11/1/18; 12/3/18